An open letter to parents of children with Asthma by Dr. Jaggi

 • Realistic Expectations

-Alternative systems such as yoga, homeopathy, ayurveda and naturopathy do have something to offer to help asthmatics.
+Alternative systems such as yoga, homeopathy, ayurveda, and naturopathy do have something to offer to help asthmatics.
 They don’t help all patients.
 They don’t help all patients equally.
 If you have faith, you could try them.
-But my advice would be to not to stop the normal treatment suddenly.
+But my advice would be to not stop the normal treatment suddenly.

 • Care yes, pampering no